wmedrano/wmedrano.dev/content/about.md

 +++

 I'm Will Medrano.
 I work as a Senior Software Engineer at Google.
-I deal with very big data during my day job, but in my spare time I tinker with a variety of things like:
+I deal with very big data during my day job, but tinker with a variety of things like:

 -   The Rust programming language.
 -   Audio for music creation purposes.